Abandon-ht/LLM-tutorial/docs/source/Quickstart.rst

 Quickstart
 ==========

-Getting starte with your ModuleLLM Kit.
+Getting started with your ModuleLLM Kit.
 Please be sure to follow the steps below in order.

 Establish a connection with ModuleLLM
 -------------------------------------